Hughes / GM Magne Charge

 Development History

-It should be noted that an earlier version of the LPI pedestal
+It should be noted that a little known early version (c1993) of the

 recalled c1994 due to over heating, melting and subsequent fire